 Martensitic stainless steel

-- Martensitic stainless steel has high hardness and poor corrosion resistance than austenitic SS.
+Martensitic stainless steel has high hardness and poorer corrosion resistance compared to austenitic stainless steel:

 Grade | Alloy Component | Characteristics & Application |